 Dog-lover reunited with lost pet after five years

-Posted on December 3, 2009 under Amazing Pet News
+Posted on December 3, 2009 under Industry News

 The ideas that go through a pet owner’s head when they find that their dog or cat has gone missing can be downright torturous.
 It’s often enough to drive the owner to the local Kinkos so he or she can wallpaper the town with flyers publishing the exact description of the animal and the hefty reward to its finder.
 However, when a dog goes missing for almost half a decade hopes of a reunion may fade, and 10 cent copies seem like an unnecessary expense.

 Dog owner Tom Smith gave up searching for his lost dog after several weeks, but his reward came almost five years later.

 Smith’s Patterdale terrier named Scrappy Doo was stolen from his garden in 2004.
 A devoted pet owner, Smith searched for his hound for weeks before losing hope in a reunion, the Sun reports.

 But earlier this week, a more mature, seven-year-old Scrappy Doo was found abandoned in Bournemouth in the UK, just 15 miles from Smith’s house in Wareham.